$Ab$ $initio$ derivation and exact-diagonalization analysis of low-energy effective Hamiltonians for $\beta^\prime$-X[Pd(dmit)$_2$]$_2$: Numerical results

 In the bottom panel of Fig.~\ref{TBC_Gap}, we show $\mu^{+}(\vec{\phi})-\mu^{-}(\vec{\phi})$, which corresponds to the direct gap, i.e., the charge gap for each boundary condition.
 For both compounds, we find that the region where the direct gap becomes small is roughly consistent with the region where the magnetic ordered moment becomes small.
 Since the ground state of Me$_4$P salt is a magnetically ordered phase, this correspondence is natural, i.e., a small magnetic ordered moment means a small charge gap.
 However, this correspondence still holds for EtMe$_3$Sb salt, where the magnetic order is suppressed.
 The correspondence indicates that the gap generation mechanism in the quantum spin liquid is still closely related with the development of the spin correlations.

 Here, we discuss the compound dependence of the boundary-averaged physical quantities.
+First, we calculated the charge structure factors and confirmed that a characteristic peak does not appear and thus all compounds are not in the charge ordered state.
+Thus, in the following, we only focus on the spin state.
 In Fig.\ref{ED}(a), we show the peak values of the boundary averaged spin structure factors [$S({\vec{q}_{\rm peak}})$].
 All the spin structure factors in momentum space are shown in Fig.~\ref{Sq_All}.
 Consistent with our previous study, in EtMe$_3$Sb salt, the spin structure factors are significantly reduced even when we perform the boundary average.
 This reduction is consistent with the quantum spin liquid behavior observed in experiments.
 Moreover, by performing the boundary average, we find that the spin structure factors in EtMe$_3$Sb salt have weak $q_{y}$ dependence as shown in Fig.~\ref{Sq_All}, i.e., implying a larger anisotropy between x and y directions than other compounds, although the parameters of the transfer integrals and the interactions have no apparent differences in anisotropy compared to those of other compounds.
 It is an intriguing future subject to clarify whether this trend survives in larger sized systems.

 We examine how the shrinkage of the lattice constants associated with lowering temperature affects the spin correlations.
 As shown in Fig.~\ref{Sq_All}, for all the LT structures, we find that stripe-type spin correlations [$q_{\rm peak}=(\pi,0)$] become dominant since all the compounds are located at $(t_c-t_b)/t_a<0$, while N\'{e}el-type spin correlations [$q_{\rm peak}=(\pi,\pi)$] become dominant in several RT structures.
 For example, in Me$_4$Sb salt, although the N\'{e}el-type spin correlation [$\vec{q}_{\rm peak}=(\pi,\pi)$] is dominant in the effective Hamiltonians for the RT structure, the stripe spin correlation [$\vec{q}_{\rm peak}=(\pi,0)$] becomes dominant in the effective Hamiltonians for the LT structure.
 This result indicates that we can observe changes in the spin correlations by lowering the temperature in Me$_4$Sb, by measuring the directions of the spin correlations.